Business & Technology

-What benefits do you have when inspecting SSL/TLS content?
-The main one is additional security.
-NSS Labs predicts that around 75 percent of total enterprise traffic will be encrypted by next year.
-This means that if you’re not inspecting encrypted traffic, then 75% of the traffic will pass through your NGFW uninspected, leaving a large attack vector open.
+According to a recent Google Transparency Report, 95% of traffic on Chrome for Windows was encrypted.
+This means that if you’re not inspecting encrypted traffic, then 95% of the traffic will pass through your next-generation firewall (NGFW) uninspected, leaving a large attack vector open.

 What’s more, Fortinet’s Global Threat Landscape Report for Q3 indicated that over 20% of the top 20 unique exploits detected were using TLS-encrypted traffic to hide malicious code and exfiltrate data.
 In order to properly secure TLS traffic against threats, you need solutions capable of actively conducting full TLS inspection—a process that involves decrypting the data, examining it for potential threats, and then re-encrypting it so it can then be securely transmitted to the appropriate receiver.

 Of course, for these benefits to work, your security solution needs to fully support TLS 1.3.
 Otherwise, not only will you remain vulnerable to a number of legacy exploits, but the accelerating demands of the digital marketplace means that you will have a hard decision to make between establishing and inspecting encrypted traffic at yesterday’s speeds, or leaving some data and transactions unprotected.